LeahRoberts/DISCus/README.md

 1. Bedmap_results.csv - The concatenated results for the bedmaps counts of reads overlapping the provided exon locations
 2. Paired_read_results.csv - The concatenated results for the paired-end read counts which traverse the region of interest

 **NOTE**: The script works based on counting the overlapping reads for two orientations of an invertible DNA region.
 Thus, the input requires a REFERENCE with opposing orientations of an invertible DNA switch, arbitrarily named OFF and ON.
-The output assumes that the REFERENCE has been designed with OFF orientation first (i.e leftmost), and the ON orientation second.
+The output assumes that the REFERENCE has been designed with OFF orientation first (i.e leftmost - position A_1 and A_2), and the ON orientation second (positions B_1 and B_2).

 Licence
 --------